 TMS for chronic pain

 It’s worth noting that depression and chronic pain often occur together.
-Depression can worsen chronic pain, so TMS may help by treating depression symptoms.
+Depression can worsen chronic pain, so TMS may also help by treating depression symptoms.

 TMS for nicotine addiction